rodskin/wp-update/README.md

 Add your databases changes in the data folder sample can be found in the samples folder

 ACFs json fields will be uploaded in the "acf-json" folder automatically

+You can help me by buying me coffee at https://ko-fi.com/rodskin ;)